How to Access your Email in Webmail

 Logging into Webmail

-Step 1 - Enter the Webmail login URL to your browser address bar.
+Step 1 - Enter the Webmail login URL in your browser address bar.
 You can find your login URL by adding 'webmail.' to the front of your domain, or '/webmail' to the back.
 For example, to access emails for yourdomain.net.au you will use one of these 2 links:

 webmail.yourdomain.net.au or yourdomain.net.au/webmail